mellogarrett/node-get/README.md

 # node-get

-Helper function to extract deeply nested properties of an Object if you aren't sure the property exists.
+Helper function to safely extract deeply nested properties from an Object if you aren't sure the property exists.